AbdullahAshfaq/interpTS_healthcare/README.md

 Open the `lstm_benchmarks.ipynb` notebook for LSTM and the corresponding for CNN models.
 Change the `dataset` variable to either `['ECG200','ECG5000','Epilepsy']` and run all the cells.
 For each dataset, 4 csvs will be generated (one for each metric category i.e. Coutnerfactual(CF), Faithfulness, Reliability, Complexity) and will be saved in `interp_metrics`.

+**Note**: For each dataset and evaluation metric, it may take 40-60 min to run.
+So overall, this process takes ~10hr

 ### 5. Visualizing Quantative results

 To plot charts to compare various metrics for all models and datasets, run the notebook `results_viz.ipynb` with classifier `(lstm, cnn)` and dataset `['ECG200','ECG5000','Epilepsy']`.
 It will take the csv results generated in the last step and plot them.
 The plots are saved in `interp_metrics`.